Manu-Opensource/Main-Backend/ReadMe.md

-## Main Backend for the Manu Project
+## Main Backend for a website based around self studying AP Courses.

 This is the main backend made using NodeJS, Typescript, and ExpressJS